Kim Go-eun: 2012: A Muse and critical acclaim

-Director Jung said Kim grew up through the film, saying, "Her facial expressions in the last few scenes of the film are strikingly different from the ones in the beginning.
-I wanted to capture the moments when she realizes how precious she is to herself and to others," adding that she showed off qualities that can only be found in someone who is unaware of her own beauty and what she is capable of.
+Director Jung said Kim grew up over the course of making the film, saying, "Her facial expressions in the last few scenes of the film are strikingly different from the ones in the beginning.
+I wanted to capture the moments when she realizes how precious she is to herself and to others", adding that she showed off qualities that can only be found in someone who is unaware of her own beauty and what she is capable of.
 He also said, "She is naturally curious and brave.
 She's strong in a sense that she isn't influenced easily.
-She doesn't do things just because everyone else does it."
+She doesn't do things just because everyone else does it".
 Kim's performance as Eun-gyo, a 17-year-old high school student who becomes the object of desire for two men, garnered her numerous Best New Actress awards that year, catapulting her from obscurity into the spotlight.

 2013–2015: Hiatus and return to film

 Despite many offers following A Muse, Kim took a break from acting and went back to college to complete her degree.
 She returned to the screen in 2014, showcasing her versatility in the thriller Monster where she played a developmentally disabled woman whose younger sister is murdered by a ruthless serial killer; her grief and rage drives her almost psychotic, and she plans her revenge.

 In 2015, she and Kim Hye-soo were cast in Coin Locker Girl, a female-driven thriller based on the 1980 Japanese novel Coin Locker Babies.
 She was invited to the 2015 Festival de Cannes with the director and cast for this film, her first time there.
 Kim next starred in martial arts period drama Memories of the Sword, in which she acted opposite her longtime role model, actress Jeon Do-yeon.
 This was followed by courtroom film The Advocate: A Missing Body, where she played an aggressive prosecutor; and family film Canola, about a reunion between a girl and her grandmother alongside veteran actress Youn Yuh-jung.